Daily living

 Travel

-Travel training is no longer provided by North Yorkshire but can be included in the young person’s EHCP and provided by schools/colleges.
+Travel training is no longer provided by North Yorkshire but can be included in the young person’s EHCP and provided by schools/colleges/other providers.

 The Blue Badge scheme application details are here; eligibility is partly determined by the level of PIP awarded. £10 is required to apply, which is refunded if the application is successful.